Packaging & printing: the export challenge

 Challenges such as European regulations, specialized skills and access to emerging markets persist, but strategies such as academic collaborations, digital marketing and logistics networks chart a path for expansion.

-In this scenario, Octagona, a consulting firm in internationalization, stands as a strategic partner for Turning opportunities into concrete results.
-We support packaging & printing companies to global markets with customized solutions and operational support.
-For more information about our services, we invite you to contact us.
+Against this backdrop, Octagona, a consulting firm in internationalization, stands as a strategic partner for Turning opportunities into concrete results.
+We support packaging and printing companies in reaching global markets with customized solutions and operational support.
+For more information on our services, we invite you to contact us.

 If you want to learn more about the content of this article